How to Use a Stud Finder Properly (and Why It Lies)

 - 3 mm drill bit + cordless drill (for cross-check pilot holes)

-- Magnet (a strong fridge magnet works)
+- A strong fridge magnet

-- Knowledge of the wall type (brick veneer vs stud frame internal vs solid brick)
+- Knowledge of the wall type — brick veneer vs stud frame internal vs solid brick

 - Phone torch